Best Mopping Robot of 2019

 - Value - 95%95%

 The Braava m6 robot mop is the newest mop to launch from iRobot.
 It has wifi-integration for smartphone control or voice control, as well as the ability to link up with other robot vacuums (including the Roomba i7 or S9 series).
-Recharge and Resume helps to make sure that the area is clean before ending a cleaning cycle while zones cleaning keeps you in the loop about where the m6 has or has not cleaned.
-If you’re looking for an ultra-smart robot mop, the m6 is a solid choice.
+Recharge and Resume helps to make sure that the area is clean before ending a cleaning cycle, while zones cleaning keeps you in the loop about where the m6 has or has not cleaned.
+If you’re looking for an ultra-smart robot mop, the m6 is arguably the best robot mop every built.